Thursday, February 2, 2023

 Starlink

-We've just purchased a new service that we can use whenever we are away camping that gives us broadband internet, streaming, and voice calls from anywhere in Australia.
+We've just purchased a new service that we can use whenever we're camping, providing broadband internet, streaming, and voice calls from anywhere in Australia.

-It's known as Starlink RV, and at present, the hardware is half-price at $450 with a monthly fee of $174.00.
-There are two versions, with the other being residential; however, the beauty of the RV version is that the service can be paused at any time when we are not travelling and then unpaused when we need the service again.
-The half price for the hardware also included two months of free access.
+It's called Starlink RV, and currently, the hardware is half-price at $450, with a monthly fee of $174.00.
+There are two versions, with the other being for residential use; however, the advantage of the RV version is that the service can be paused anytime we're not travelling and resumed when needed.
+The half-price hardware also includes two months of free access.

-So it is a satellite internet system owned by SpaceX and Elon Musk, and it's better than existing services because the satellites that use this service are closer to earth.
+It's a satellite internet system owned by SpaceX and Elon Musk, which is superior to existing services because its satellites are closer to Earth.

-The kit, ordered online, comprises the satellite dish, stand, router and the necessary cabling.
-It's a self setup arrangement, but the help provided in the Starlink app and several Facebook groups offers helpful information.
+The kit, ordered online, includes the satellite dish, stand, router, and necessary cabling.
+It is a self-installation setup, but the support available in the Starlink app and several Facebook groups provides helpful guidance.

-I tested the speeds with the dish mounted on the chevy canopy and was pleasantly surprised.
-Watched a Youtube video without any lag and rang my wife over Wifi.
+I tested the speeds with the dish mounted on the Chevy canopy and was pleasantly surprised.
+I watched a YouTube video without any lag and rang my wife over Wi-Fi.

-I used information from these Facebook groups to decide what would suit me best for my installation.
+I used information from these Facebook groups to determine what would best suit me for my installation.

-A friend has assisted in helping me in installing these attachments to the van to support our dish.
-We've mounted some gal pipe to the front of the generator box to fit the telescopic pole that will hold it in place.
+A friend helped me install these attachments on the van to support our dish.
+We've mounted some galvanised pipe at the front of the generator box to fit the telescopic pole, which will hold it in place.

-The pole and the connector were purchased from Bunnings, and after a minor adjustment, they fitted perfectly, securing the dish to the pole.
+The pole and the connector were purchased from Bunnings, and after a minor adjustment, they fit perfectly, securing the dish to the pole.

-The cable that connects the router to the dish is 75 metres long.
-We've drilled a hole through the floor in the through tunnel and fitted a dustproof and waterproof bung for running the cable through once the dish is in place.
+The cable connecting the router to the dish is 75 metres long.
+We have drilled a hole through the floor in the through tunnel and fitted a dustproof and waterproof bung for running the cable through once the dish is in place.

-The end that connects to the router has been run around the top of our hatch door, and after drilling, a hole comes out into the van via our shoe locker beside our bed.
+The end that connects to the router has been routed around the top of our hatch door.
+After drilling a hole, it was fed into the van via our shoe locker, located beside our bed.

-We've also purchased a bag to house the dish while travelling.
-It's made by Outcamp in South Australia and fits all the packaging that comes with the dish.
+We have also purchased a bag to carry the dish during travel.
+It's made by Outcamp in South Australia and holds all the packaging that comes with the dish.

 No comments: